EHammons/Project-One/README.md

 List of features ready and TODOs for future development
 * User input city results in:
 * Five day weather forecast
-* FIve places to visit
+* Five places to visit

 ## Status
 Project is: _finished_ and submitted for Project 1.